Up to date

 You can add them to another node as a child.

-The last attribute is key.
+The last characteristic is important.
 Together, nodes form a tree, which is a powerful feature to organize projects.
 Since different nodes have different functions, combining them produces more complex behavior.
-As we saw before, you can build a playable character the camera follows using a kinematic body node named "Character", a sprite node, a camera node, and a collision shape node.
+As we saw before, you can build a playable character the camera follows using a CharacterBody2D node named "Character", a Sprite2D node, a Camera2D node, and a CollisionShape2D node.

 When you organize nodes in a tree, like our character, we call this construct a scene.
 Once saved, scenes work like new node types in the editor, where you can add them as a child of an existing node.
 In that case, the instance of the scene appears as a single node with its internals hidden.